ocean-tracking-network/node-manager-training/_episodes/06_auth_notebook.md

 This will be relevant for users of the `Database Fix` suite of Nodebooks only.
 If you are not going to use these tools, you can skip this cell in the Nodebooks.

 A Gitlab Access Token will allow Nodebooks to access your GitLab account and insert comments into an Issue directly, as you are working on it.
 This has been developed for the Database Fix Notebooks to ensure all changes made within the notebooks are documented in GitLab properly.
-The automation is part of the OTNGitlabAutomation package.
+The automation is part of the `OTNGitlabAutomation` package.

 Instructions to create a Personal Access Token are found on our wiki [here](https://gitlab.oceantrack.org/otn-partner-nodes/otngitlabautomation/-/wikis/How-to-create-an-personal-access-token)

 You can create one by following the steps below:
-1. In the top-right corner of gitlab, select your avatar.
+1. In the top-right corner of gitlab, click your avatar.
 1. Select Edit profile.
-1. On the left sidebar, select Access Tokens.Enter a name for your token and optionally set expiry date for the token.
+1. On the left sidebar, select Access Tokens.
+Enter a name for your token and optionally set expiry date for the token.
-1. Under 'Select scopes'select 'api'.
+1. Under 'Select scopes' select 'api'.
 1. Select Create personal access token.
-1. A new token will be created at the top of the page make sure you save it somewhere as you won't be able to access it again.
+1. A new token will be created at the top of the page.
+Make sure you save it somewhere as you won't be able to access it again.
 Treat this token like a password as it can be used to access GitLab under your user.

 Once you have created your access token, run this cell.